opensearch-project/documentation-website/_field-types/dynamic.md

 # Dynamic parameter

-The `dynamic` parameter specifies whether new detected fields can be added dynamically to the mapping.
+The `dynamic` parameter specifies whether newly detected fields can be added dynamically to a mapping.
 It accepts the parameters listed in the following table.

 Parameter | Description
 :--- | :---